tiagostutz/casbin-jwt-express/README.md

 # Casbin JWT Express

-casbin-jwt-express is an authorization middleware that uses stateless JWT token for Express.js based on Casbin
+`casbin-jwt-express` is an authorization middleware that uses stateless JWT token to validate ACL rules using [Casbin](https://github.com/casbin/node-casbin)

 It uses loaded policy rules applied to the enforced user directly from the JWT, so the authorization rules used in the enforcement process are not validated from a server or a file, but from the JWT token itself.

 ## Example

+First install it:

+`npm i --save casbin-jwt-express`

+Then use it as a middleware:

 ```Javascript
     const jwtSecret = 'my-jwt-secret-used-to-sign-tokens'